-Pertussis (also known as whooping cough) is widespread in California, the U.S., and the world.
-The Santa Clara County Public Health Department (SCCPHD) has identified an increase in pertussis cases since April 2018.
+Pertussis, also known as whooping cough, is endemic in California, the U.S., and the world.
+The County of Santa Clara Public Health Department has identified an uptick in pertussis cases in our county since April 2018, including cases among infants.

-Pertussis is naturally cyclic in nature, with peaks every 3-5 years.
+Pertussis is naturally cyclic in nature, with peaks every 3 to 5 years.
 The last peak year was 2014.
-Santa Clara County Public Health Department as well as the California Department of Public Health (CDPH) are monitoring closely for the possibility that 2018 will be another peak year.
+Pertussis has increased in California in 2018 and 2019, but not to the extent of the 2010 or 2014 epidemics, which were both widespread.
+The County of Santa Clara Public Health Department, as well as the state of California Department of Public Health (CDPH), continue to monitor the situation.

-All pregnant women should receive the Tdap vaccine during every pregnancy, regardless of vaccination history, preferably between 27-36 weeks’ gestation.
+All pregnant women should receive the Tdap vaccine during every pregnancy, regardless of vaccination history, preferably between 27 and 36 weeks’ gestation.
 If a postpartum mother has never received Tdap, promptly administer Tdap before discharge home.
 Vaccination of pregnant women with Tdap is covered by health insurers, including Medi-Cal.

 Prenatal care providers who do not carry Tdap in their office should ensure that their pregnant patients receive the vaccine from another source such as their primary care provider or a pharmacy.
 Prenatal care providers should follow up with patients on a subsequent visit to ensure the patent was vaccinated and to help find a source of vaccine if the patient was not vaccinated.